 Seyðisfjörður is also known for its clever installation piece Tvísöngur, by Berlin artist Lukas Kühne, which can be seen twenty minutes walking distance from the Brimberg fish factory.
 Tvísöngur is a collection of five large stone domes that pays tribute to Iceland's unique musical tradition of five-tone harmonies.
 Once inside visitors can experience each dome as a musical instrument, because when the wind blows through a dome, it creates a sound, each dome resonating a different tone that makes up a five tone harmony.

 A visit to the town would feel incomplete without seeing Bláa Kirkjan, the little blue church in Seyðisfjörður.
-In addition to being picturesque and charming, the church is also known for the Blue Church Summer Concert Series (started 1998), when the town's folk organise a concert in the church every Wednesday evening from around July 1st - August 12th, all genres of music can be heard i.e. blues, folk, jazz and classical music, in a warm and relaxing atmosphere.
+In addition to being picturesque and charming, the church is also known for the Blue Church Summer Concert Series (started 1998), when the town's folk organize a concert in the church every Wednesday evening from around July 1st - August 12th, all genres of music can be heard i.e. blues, folk, jazz and classical music, in a warm and relaxing atmosphere.

 Art is not the only attraction in Seyðisfjörður.
 Depending on the season, one can choose from many outdoor activities i.e. fishing, diving, paragliding, skiing, golfing, kayaking and hiking.
 If you wish to do something inside, you can visit the technical museum or the Fjardasel power plant.